mikeoliphant/nam-cpu-trainer/README.md

 Model "loudness" values are calculated and included in the output model.

-Current differences/limitations with respect to the standard python nam trainer:
+Current differences/limitations with respect to the standard python NAM trainer:

 - training loss is currently pre-emphasized MSE, rather than a combination of MSE and MR-STFT
 - no "gain" value is added to the model